Run Silent, Run Deep (film): Casting

-Production
+Filming

 The USS Redfish was used in many of the exterior scenes.
 This submarine had earlier portrayed the Nautilus in the Walt Disney film 20,000 Leagues Under the Sea (1954) and made several appearances in the television series The Silent Service.
 She was scrapped in 1969.
 Rear Admiral Rob Roy McGregor, who had commanded two fleet boats (Grouper and Sea Cat) during World War II, acted as the technical advisor.

+The fictional Akikaze was portrayed by USS Kidd in several close-up and exterior scenes, as well as by a ship model in a water tank.
 The actual Japanese destroyer Akikaze was lost with all hands while shielding the Japanese carrier Junyo from torpedoes launched by the submarine USS Pintado (SS-387) on November 1, 1944.
 She was stricken from the Navy list on January 10, 1945.
 The real USS Nerka (SS-380) was under construction during World War II, but construction was cancelled in July 1944.

 The film contains several accurate depictions of torpedo attacks being arranged with periscope sightings, range and bearing calculations, and use of a torpedo data computer to achieve a shooting solution.
 On the surface, the captain uses a target bearing transmitter mounted on the bridge to acquire a target visually and mark its bearing input for the shooting party inside the conning tower.
 This depicted the preferred tactic of night surface attack, taking advantage of both the submarine's greater speed and maneuverability using its diesel engines, and the use of its SJ radar in making accurate range and bearing calculations, although with greater risk of being sunk by bombs and shell fire.

 Director Robert Wise had real submariners working with the cast until they could realistically depict the complexities of these torpedo attacks.
 Submarine veterans of World War II who viewed the film remarked on the accuracy of these scenes and the scenes now provide modern-day audiences with a view of what life was like aboard World War II submarines.

 The special effects were completed using miniatures, considered to be state-of-the-art in 1957, when the film was made.

 The US Navy and the production company staged a premiere for several journalists onboard the USS Perch, while she was "seven miles off Long Beach and 60 feet down".